vertexvaar/logs/README.md

 ## Introduction

-Finally, a backend module to read from the TYPO3 logging API.
+Finally, a backend module to read from the TYPO3 logging API **and** a deprecation log reader.

 Notice: This extension currently supports just log tables.
 If you need a special log reader (e.g. file or syslog) feel free